 If your case is not dismissed, and you are not offered an acceptable plea bargain, Attorney Michael R. Hughes will aggressively defend your reputation at trial.
 He will force the government to shoulder the full burden of proof.
 Remember, they must prove you are guilty beyond a reasonable doubt.
 Unless and until they do so, you remain innocent.

 An Oregon Cannabis Criminal Defense Attorney Who Understands Your Side

-In addition to working as a cannabis criminal defense attorney, Michael R. Hughes is a hemp and cannabis law and production expert, and an original member of the Cannabis Law Section of the Oregon State Bar.
+In addition to working as a cannabis criminal defense attorney, Michael R. Hughes is a hemp and cannabis law expert, and an original member of the Cannabis Psychedelics Section of the Oregon State Bar.
 He knows this industry from the ground up and appreciates how difficult it is to comply with Oregon’s ever-changing marijuana laws as well as conflicting federal and local laws.
 He has spent decades advocating for less restrictive marijuana laws and defending people in cannabis cases.

 If you are facing criminal charges for cannabis-related crimes, Attorney Michael R. Hughes is ready to take your call.
 There is no other attorney in the country with his depth of experience, and his commitment to justice runs deep.
 Please reach out today to schedule an initial consultation.

 Hughes Law handles cannabis criminal defense cases throughout all of Oregon.